What is hepatitis B?

 How is hepatitis B treated?

 Hepatitis B is not treated unless it becomes a long-term (chronic) infection.
 Then medicines are used to try to slow down or stop the virus from damaging the liver.
-Most people get oral medicines but some get an injection.
-The decision to treat is complicated and based on many things, including test results, and how advanced your disease is.
+Most people get medicines they can take by mouth (orally).
+But some people get an injection.
+The decision to treat is complicated and based on many things.
+These include test results and how advanced your disease is.

 Your symptoms will be closely watched and managed as needed.
-If severe liver damage takes place, you may need a liver transplant.
+If severe liver damage occurs, you may need a liver transplant.

 There is no cure for hepatitis B. Treatment is helpful to decrease the amount of virus in your blood and decrease risk of complications.